MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/install-configure-rms-connector.md

     - **AzureUSGovernment2**: Azure Government 2
     - **AzureUSGovernment3**: Azure Government 3

-1. Select **Sign In** to sign in to your account.
+1. <a name="signin"></a>Select **Sign In** to sign in to your account.
 Make sure you enter credentials for an account that has sufficient privileges to configure the RMS connector.

-    If you have implemented [onboarding controls](activate-service.md#configuring-onboarding-controls-for-a-phased-deployment), make sure that the account you specify is able to protect content.
-For example, if you restricted the ability to protect content to the "IT department" group, the account that you specify here must be a member of that group.
-If not, you see the error message: **The attempt to discover the location of the administration service and organization failed.
-Make sure Microsoft Rights Management service is enabled for your organization.**

     You can use an account that has one of the following privileges: